 In phase three, the rideshare driver is in the process of transporting a passenger or is on the way to pick up a passenger.
 The rideshare car insurance policy will usually provide:

 Unlike most of the coverage offered by a rideshare company, UM/UIM will apply to the rideshare driver.
-However, this is only if the accident is the result of another driver's fault, and the other driver does not have sufficient car insurance coverage.
+However, this is only if:

 The contingent collision and comprehensive coverages also apply regardless of who is at fault for the car accident, and will pay for the damage to the rideshare driver's vehicle.
 But the rideshare driver must already have comprehensive and collision coverage under their personal car insurance policy.

 Get more details on what Uber and Lyft drivers need to know about car insurance coverage.

 Different states might impose their own specific car insurance coverage requirements on rideshare companies.
 For example, Uber drivers in California enjoy expansive car insurance coverage through injury protection insurance at no additional charge.
 But drivers in most states must purchase this coverage themselves.

 The answer here typically determines how the claim process will play out.
 If the other driver is at fault, the rideshare driver will likely file a claim with that driver's car insurance company (called a "third party" car insurance claim).